Checks & balances

 Voter Registration

 Voter registration requires proof of identity and proof of residence, as well as taking an oath of eligibility to vote.
-If you lie, you could be charged with a felony.

 Public Accuracy Test

-All Minnesota counties and municipalities are required to administer public accuracy tests of voting equipment before every election.
 These events must be open to all members of the public and observed by at least two election judges from different political parties.

-During Election
+During the Election

-Voting In Person
+Voting in Person

 Voters must provide their name and address, and if questioned, their date of birth and must sign an oath that they are eligible and acknowledge giving false information is a felony, punishable by a prison sentence.

-Sensitive tasks, like assisting voters or counting ballots, must be conducted by two election judges of different political parties.
+Sensitive tasks, like assisting voters or counting ballots, must be conducted by election judges of different political parties.

 Voting machines are not connected to the internet, outsiders can’t manipulate them and every vote has a paper ballot.